koenrane/KR-new-site/content/how-i-do-research.md

 af-num-comments-on-upload: 0
 publish: true
 title: How I do research
-lw-latest-edit: 2019-11-20T21:28:11.835Z
+lw-latest-edit: 2019-11-20T21:28:11.835000Z
-lw-is-linkpost: "false"
+lw-is-linkpost: 'false'
 tags:
 - rationality
 - scholarship-&-learning
 aliases:
 - how-i-do-research
-lw-reward-post-warning: "false"
+lw-reward-post-warning: 'false'
-use-full-width-images: "false"
+use-full-width-images: 'false'
 date_published: 11/19/2019
 original_url: https://www.lesswrong.com/posts/e3Db4w52hz3NSyYqt/how-i-do-research
 skip_import: true
 hideSubscriptionLinks: false
+description: "The author's unorthodox approach to AI safety research: Ignore existing work, simplify relentlessly, and break your own solutions."
 ---
 > [!warning] Disclaimer
 > As of 2024, this is no longer an accurate representation of how I do research.
 I do not necessarily consider the examples I gave to be "virtuous" ways to do research (nor do I necessarily renounce them).